Sample pages (PDF)

 Printed copy $8.65

-The division concept in itself is basically “backwards” multiplication, and thus has to do with equal-size groups.
-There are two basic ways to illustrate division concretely.
-The first way is equal sharing: you divide or share items equally between people.
-For example, the problem 12 ÷ 3 would be interpreted as, “If you share 12 bananas equally between 3 people, how many bananas does each one get?”
+The second way to interpret division is equal sharing: we divide or share items equally between people or other items.
+For example, the problem 12 ÷ 3 can be interpreted as, “If you share 12 bananas equally between 3 people, how many bananas does each one get?”

 We also study division by zero.
 In that lesson, students should recognize that division by zero “does not work.”
-I realize that in higher forms of mathematics, division by zero may be defined (such as 1 ÷ 0 = infinity), but for third graders, we want to keep things fairly simple.
+I realize that in higher forms of mathematics, division by zero may be defined (such as 1 ÷ 0 = infinity), but for now, this is how we present it for third graders.

 You can find free videos covering topics of this book at https://www.mathmammoth.com/videos/ (choose 3rd grade, then division).